nlfiedler/nlfiedler.github.io/_drafts/Building_CouchDB_Solaris.md

 ## Compiling and Installing CouchDB

-Once all of the dependencies have been installed, and the `icu-config` has been hacked, compiling and installing CouchDB is trivial.
+Once all of the dependencies have been installed, and the `icu-config` has been hacked, compiling and installing CouchDB is _easier_.
+I found that I had to add a couple of directories to the `LDFLAGS` in order for `configure` to find the NSPR library.
 The `crle` command at the end is so that `couchjs` can find `libplds4.so`, otherwise the database verification fails.

 ```
-$ ./configure
+$ LDFLAGS='-L/usr/lib -L/usr/lib/mps' ./configure
 $ make
 $ pfexec make install
 $ pfexec crle -u -l /usr/lib/mps